Need a Union?

 Statistics Canada confirms that unionized workers earn on average 30% more than non-union workers in the same industry.
 This shows that the union dues members pay are not only tax-deductible but an investment in their future.

-Section 3 of the Saskatchewan Trade Union Act states: “Employees have the right to organize in and to form, join or assist trade unions and to bargain collectively through a trade union of their own choosing; …” This means that you and your co-workers have the legal right to organize.
+Section 6-4(1) of The Saskatchewan Employment Act states: “Employees have the right to organize in and to form, join or assist unions and to engage in collective bargaining through a union of their own choosing.”
+This means that you and your co-workers have the legal right to organize.

 The first step to your workplace becoming organized is to contact the UFCW Local 1400 office and ask to speak to a union organizer.
 All calls to the the UFCW Local 1400 office or a union organizer are confidential.
 We are bound by law not to divulge any information you give us.

 For your workplace to become organized, 45% or more of the employees must sign union cards.
 Signing a union card is confidential.
 The only people who know that you signed a union card are the people who directly witnessed you signing it and the impartial Saskatchewan Labour Relations Board, who will verify the cards against a list of employees provided by your employer once an Application for Certification has been made.
 Your Employer will not know who has signed a union card.